Preethi-vennapusa/CoffeeSalesData-Excel-Project/README.md

+Coffee Sales Dashboard
+Overview:
+The Coffee Sales Dashboard is a comprehensive Excel-based tool designed to visualize and analyze coffee sales data.
+The dashboard integrates data from three primary sheets: orders, customers, and products, and provides insights into sales trends, customer demographics, and product performance.

 In the data file we have 3 sheets namely orders, customers and products.

 The columns from F to M are empty in customers table.